 Still hungry?

-If you love my Carrot and Lentil Soup recipe, you will probably love these other delicious, hearty, feel-good vegan soup recipes.
+If you love this Carrot and Lentil Soup recipe, you will probably love these other delicious, hearty, feel-good vegan soup recipes.

 I hope you love this soul-satisfying red lentil soup as much as I do!
 Be sure to tag me on Instagram @howtomakedinner if you make it!
 I’d love to see it.